| “War Powers Without War” by Robert Tracinski, published by ARI on December 3, 2001. |

-In this essay Mr. Tracinski seems to worry about growing presidential power.
-But it soon becomes apparent that his worry is only pretense.
-He is really out to justify that power.
+In this essay Mr. Tracinski seems to worry about growing presidential power, but it soon becomes apparent that his worry is only pretense.
+His real goal is to justify that power.

 He says we should not mind government violating the Bill of Rights during war so long as the violation is “limited and temporary.”
 He neglects to tell us how great the limit may be or how long a time counts as temporary.
 (To him temporary means for the duration of the war, a length of time, though, on which he places no limit.)
 He goes on to say that to ensure that the violations are “limited and temporary” Congress must declare the war.